Kaddrick/DirectFerriesTechnicalTask/README.md

 ---
 3. - Go to the UK My Account page - https://account.directferries.com/?culture=en-GB
    - Log into My Account using the following credentials:
       - qatesting@directferries.com
       - DFP164826683
-      -  Confirm on the first page (My Booking) that there is
+   - Confirm on the first page (My Booking) that there is:
-         - 2 passengers and 1 vehicle for the outbound journey
+      - 2 passengers and 1 vehicle for the outbound sailing
-         - 1 passenger and 1 vehicle for the return journey
+      - 1 passenger and 1 vehicle for the return sailing
-      -  Navigate to the details of the outbound leg
+   - Navigate to view the details of the outbound sailing
-         - Vehicle is showing as
+      - Vehicle is showing as Abarth 500
-         - Passenger name is showing as TestOne
+      - Lead passenger name is showing as 'TestOne TestRD'
-         - (any other tests)
+      - Other passenger name is showing as 'TestTwo TestRD'